jakobzhao/geog458/labs/lab02/readme.md

 ![](img/app_details.png)

-After you fill in all the required field, you may click on `Crate`.
+After you fill in all the required field, you may click on `Create`.
 The Twitter takes some time to process your information to validate your access to the Twitter API.

 Once you are registered, you can finally get your own keys and tokens.
 Go to the `App Detail` of the app you just created.
 Click on the tab `Keys and tokens`, and you should be see all the keys and tokens required to use the Twitter API.